yalue/rocm_mega_repo/sources/hcc/llvm-project/llvm/docs/AMDGPUUsage.rst

                                                   to the runtime printf buffer
                                                   is passed in kernarg.

-                                                "HiddenHostcallBuffer"
-                                                  A global address space pointer
-                                                  to the runtime hostcall buffer
-                                                  is passed in kernarg.

                                                 "HiddenDefaultQueue"
                                                   A global address space pointer
                                                   to the OpenCL device enqueue